 Their formula is extensively tested and formulated to ensure potency and is made in an FDA & GMP registered facility located in the USA.
 There are no unnecessary fillers, binders, or potentially harmful preservatives and is GMO-free, ensuring quality.

 Sunergetic Berbine provides one of the highest dosages of Berberine per serving on the market at 1200mg total.
-This natural Berberine supplement is pure from the Barberry root.
 The additional ingredients to formulate the capsule are vegan and vegetarian friendly and do not present anything of concern.
 In addition, their berberine supplement is free of gluten, corn, salt, soy, yeast, preservatives, dairy and shellfish.

 Sunergetic Berberine is manufactured in an FDA registered facility that adheres to Good Manufacturing Practices (GMP).